-Over the last few years there's been a huge growth in the number of prebuilt components available to website designers and programmers, especially those written in the PHP programming language.
+Over the last decade there’s been a huge growth in the number of prebuilt components available to website designers and programmers, especially those written in the PHP programming language.
 It saves a great amount of time when you are able to create websites from these, rather than writing them entirely from scratch, and allows far more to be provided for smaller budgets than would previously have been possible.

 While its possible to keep abreast of most of the developments available in this area, its very difficult to be proficient in working with every available package.
-We specialize in customising Joomla and Wordpress Content Management Systems.
+We specialize in customising Joomla and WordPress Content Management Systems.

-Important Advantages of Joomla are:
+Important advantages of Joomla are:

 - From the point of view of longevity of the website, there is a huge 3rd party development community, which makes it very easy for any future developers to continue or update the websites if needed.